ElazarK/content-docs/playbooks/Arcsight_Get_events_related_to_the_Case.md

-Get the Case's Arcsight ResourceID from the FetchID field, or the "ID" label.
-If neither is there, ask user for the ID.
+Gets the case's Arcsight `ResourceID` from the `FetchID` field, or the "ID" label.
+If neither are there, it will ask the user for the ID.

-Use the resource ID to get full data for the case, the correlated/aggregate events underneath it, and all base events underneath them.
+Uses the resource ID to get full data for the case, the correlated/aggregate events underneath it, and all base events underneath them.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.